luc-github/MySafeFob/docs/ROADMAP.md

 not an LVGL-style complex UI).

 **Status**: ✅ VALIDATED 2026-09-15 (port to be carried out in task 8.4).
+**⚠️ SUPERSEDED for the app on 2026-09-21 by ADR-017** (the app's UI moved back to LVGL).
+Still in force for the factory, which keeps its frozen FreeInkUI copy for its splash screen (`FACTORY.md`).

 **Amendment (task 8.4 minimal slice, 2026-09-16 session)**: point 2's plan to port `EpdBus`/`Uc8279X4Driver` from `freeink-sdk` is **dropped**.